 Choosing the right sunscreen is crucial for people with acne-prone skin.

-Though it's important to use sun protection year-round to prevent premature aging and skin cancer, using the wrong sunscreen can, unfortunately, clog pores and cause more acne breakouts.
-However, using the right sunscreen will protect from the sun and prevent breakouts with the added benefit of helping prevent and fade post-acne dark spots (I.e., the dreaded "hyper-pigmentation"), especially when combined with a medicated dark spot treatment.
+Though it's important to use sun protection year-round to prevent premature aging and skin cancer, using the wrong sunscreen can clog pores and cause more acne breakouts.
+However, using the right sunscreen will protect from the sun and prevent breakouts with the added benefit of helping prevent and fade post-acne dark spots (I.e., the dreaded "hyper-pigmentation"), especially when combined with a Dark spot treatment.

 Can I apply my sunscreen with a moisturizer?